0xM1cx/Obsidian-Notes/Web_Development/JSFunctions.md

 However, in JS initialization are not hosted only variable declarations are hoisted.

-Also, when the variable is used inside the functinon, the variable is hoisted only to the top of the function.
+Also, when the variable is used inside the function, the variable is hoisted only to the top of the function.
 For example,
 ```js
 var a = 4;